 How working collaboratively with the unions helped set a corporate record for productivity

-In part two of his three-part blog exploring the increasingly complex relationship between management and unions, Jim Mynaugh, Delivery and Service Excellence Advisor at Maine Pointe discusses the breakthrough results executives can achieve by working in partnership with the unions.
+In part two of his three-part blog exploring the increasingly complex relationship between management and unions, Jim Mynaugh, Senior Delivery Advisor at Maine Pointe discusses the breakthrough results executives can achieve by working in partnership with the unions.

 In my previous blog, I described a situation where a unionized construction crew was unfairly blamed for poor productivity on a job rife with errors and mistakes made by salaried staff.
 All fingers pointed at the union when the job ran over schedule and over budget but in reality, the union never stood a chance of delivering on a project that was poorly set up and managed.